University Hall, University of Hong Kong: Cultural activities

 University Hall participates in different interhall cultural competition, including Drama, Choir, Debate, and Bridge.
 Except these, the Cultural Sub-Committee of UHall organizes a "Pok Fu Lam History Tour" with Pok Fu Lam Village monthly and introduce historical sites around Pok Fu Lam (like University Hall, the Bethanie, and Pok Fu Lam Village), showing the culture and features of this community.

 Current affairs

 The University Hall Current Affairs Sub-Committee holds Current Affairs Forum regularly, allowing hallmates to discuss current social, political, and international issues.

 Social service

 The University Hall Social Service Group plans and arranges voluntary services, including service trips to elderly's home and sub-divided flats.

 Others

 University Hall encourages its hallmates to establish different interest groups according to their hobbies.
 Interest groups which are operating now include Band Team and Christian Fellowship.
 There exists University Hall mentorship programs for residents who wish to receive mentorship with alumini Castlers.

-The three treasures of University Hall
+Three Treasures of University Hall

-University Hall is particularly proud of its so-called "The three treasures of University Hall".
-Namely the Davids Deers, Golden Spiral Staircase and "Sam So".
+University Hall is particularly proud of its so-called "the three treasures of University Hall".
+Namely the "Davids Deer", Golden Spiral Staircase and "Sam So".